Trade Model Setup - High-Level Overview¶

 fix_to_zero_allocations_where_distance_doesnt_match_commodity()¶

-Purpose: Enforces physical distance constraints on commodity transport.
+Purpose: Enforces physical locality constraints on commodity transport at the LP stage.

 Secondary Feedstock & Aggregated Constraints¶